jonnnnyw/php-phantomjs/doc/troubleshooting.rst

         $client->send($request, $response);

-How to I debug a request?
+How do I debug a request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By setting the debug flag to ``true`` on the client, you can get a dump